Puma’s love affair with African football deepens

 A retirement plan for African leaders, Mo Ibrahim

-African leaders, Ibrahim (says), look to retirement as they would to the edge of a cliff, beyond which lies a dizzying fall towards retribution and relative poverty.
-“We don’t have financial institutions for ex-presidents to go and run, or boards of great companies.
-There is life after office in other parts of the world.
-I…
+Mo IbrahimAfrican leaders, Ibrahim (says), look to retirement as they would to the edge of a cliff, beyond which lies a dizzying fall towards retribution and relative poverty.

 Sotheby’s, Bansky bring Bono green for Valentine’s

-Despite increasing criticism Bono’s marketing behemoth Product (RED) keeps on course, this time with a Sotheby’s run valentine’s day auction titled (AUCTION) RED.
+Takashi Murakami RED auctionDespite increasing criticism Bono’s marketing behemoth Product (RED) keeps on course, this time with a Sotheby’s run valentine’s day auction titled (AUCTION) RED.
 The art auction, held February 14th at the Gagosian Gallery, included limited edition art by the contemporary art world’s heavy hitters such as Takashi Murakami, Bansky, Damien Hirst, and Jasper Johns.
-The…
+The auction closed at a total of $42.58 million, an amount which even eclipsed Sotheby’s pre-sale estimate of $21 million – $29 million.
+A fan of contemporary art myself, some of the pieces sold are truly beautiful and I’m envious of the winning bidders.

 BET’s Bob Johnson adds to the African luxury hotel surge